ggcarrots/django-carrots/source/django_in_action.rst

 Django provides the administrative script ``django-admin.py``.
 It allows you to create the basic scheme of our site.

-To create a new project with the site, we launch ``django-admin.py startproject carrots``:
+To create a new project with the site, launch ``django-admin.py startproject carrots``:

 .. code-block:: sh